gardener/gardener-extension-networking-calico/docs/operations/operations.md

 ##### Behavior

-- **Enabled** (default: `false`): The extension validates that routes are created before disabling overlay.
+- **Enabled** (default): The extension validates that routes are created before disabling overlay.
 If routes are not ready, the reconciliation will fail with a retriable error, keeping overlay enabled until routes are confirmed.
 - **Disabled**: The extension will disable overlay immediately when requested, without checking for route readiness.
 This may result in temporary connectivity issues during the transition.

 ##### Limitations

-- The feature requires access to the shoot cluster to check node conditions.
-If the shoot cluster is inaccessible during reconciliation, the overlay switch will be delayed until access is restored.
-- This validation only applies when switching from overlay-enabled to overlay-disabled.
+This validation only applies when switching from overlay-enabled to overlay-disabled.
 It does not affect other configuration changes.